-Some elements regarding the outlook have been also identified in this Study.
-The Mediterranean merchant transport is expected to grow, driven by the doubling of the Suez Canal and the 21st Century Maritime Silk Road, part of the Belt and Road Initiative of the Chinese government.
-Both commercial and passenger traffic are expected to increase in the Mediterranean, including in the first case the strengthening of the already occurring shift towards mega container ships, and in the second the continuous growth of the cruising sector.
-Offshore oil production is projected to slightly decrease, while offshore gas extraction is expected to significantly increase due to the expansion of the sector in the Levantine basin, involving also deep and ultradeep waters.
+Some elements regarding the outlook have also been identified in this Study.
+Mediterranean merchant transport is expected to grow, driven by the doubling of the Suez Canal and the 21st century Maritime Silk Road, part of the Belt and Road Initiative of the Chinese government.
+Both commercial and passenger traffic is expected to increase in the Mediterranean including, in the former, the strengthening of the already occurring shift towards mega container ships and, in the latter, the continuous growth of the cruising sector.
+Offshore oil production is projected to decrease slightly, while offshore gas extraction is expected to increase significantly due to the expansion of the sector in the Levantine basin, also involving deep and ultra-deep waters.
 Regarding oil and chemical pollution, a sharp decreasing trend in major shipping incidents has been documented: it is reasonable to expect that this situation will stabilize, if not improve further, in the future and an even lower occurrence of large oil spills due to incidents can be expected.
-Operational pollution and illicit discharges are still a problem for the pollution of the Mediterranean waters and it is not possible to say whether the sanction systems in place would evolve and if it would yield a better prevention of pollution.
-Regarding marine litter pollution, based on the existence of measures recently put in place, one can expect the quantity of waste discharged from shipping and fishing activities would be reduced in the next future and this pollution pressure on the Mediterranean marine environment will decrease.
-In the case of air pollution, thanks to the measures in place and possible new ones, one can expect the emissions from the shipping sector in the Mediterranean will be reduced in the medium/long term.
-Given corridors represent the main vector for NIS introduction in the Mediterranean, followed by vessels, it is not possible to estimate whether and when the implementation of measures preventing NIS introduction by ships would result in tangible results at regional scale.
+Operational pollution and illicit discharges are still a problem for the pollution of the Mediterranean waters and it is not possible to say whether the sanction systems in place would evolve and if they would yield a better prevention of pollution.
+Regarding marine litter pollution, based on the existence of measures recently put in place, one can expect that the quantity of waste discharged from shipping and fishing activities would be reduced in the near future and that this pollution pressure on the Mediterranean marine environment will decrease.
+In the case of air pollution, thanks to the measures in place and possible new ones, one can expect the emissions from the shipping sector in the Mediterranean to be reduced in the medium/long term.
+Given that corridors represent the main vector for NIS introduction in the Mediterranean, followed by vessels, it is not possible to estimate whether and when the implementation of measures preventing NIS introduction by ships would result in tangible results at regional scale.
 Finally, the implementation of the full portfolio of policy and innovative technological measures could decrease underwater noise impacts, while the expected increase in the Mediterranean maritime traffic is expected to increase the pressure.

 From the results of the Study, a list of gaps (both knowledge gaps and actions gaps) has been derived and recommendations have been identified in order to fill them.
-They are reported in the conclusive chapter.
+They are reported in the concluding chapter.